razerofficial/marmalade-plugin-razer-sdk/README.md

 ApplicationCallbacksInitPlugin.h/cpp - Handles callbacks coming from extension to the application with the result of `InitPlugin`

+ApplicationCallbacksRequestLogin.h/cpp - Handles callbacks coming from extension to the application with the result of `RequestLogin`

 ApplicationCallbacksRequestGamerInfo.h/cpp - Handles callbacks coming from extension to the application with the result of `RequestGamerInfo`

 ApplicationCallbacksRequestProducts.h/cpp - Handles callbacks coming from extension to the application with the result of `RequestProducts`